GallinM/Clinical-Patient-Pathway-Map/README.md

 Only primary OPCS level 4 codes are visualised, other OPCS level 4 treatment codes that are assigned to the patient are omitted from the visualisation.
 There is no information on the duration of the stage or treatment, only the time between the stages is documented.
 Durations between stages are only accurate to the nearest day.
+Different hospitals can have different clinical patient pathways, this can be overcome by filtering for region/ICS/hospital during the data cleaning.

 ## License
 Distributed under the MIT License.
 See LICENSE.md for more information.